wazo-platform/wazo-platform.org/content/blog/2022-11-hackathon-coffee-machine.md

 Like every year, the Wazo hackathon was the occasion to try something new.
 There were various teams building in various directions, our team said "What if we made a virtual coffee machine?
 How far can we push Wazo to accomodate specific workflows?"

-Our team was composed of [Sylvain Boily](https://github.com/sboily), tinkerer of Doom and founder of Wazo, [Jean-François Gauthier](https://github.com/bogue), able to hide the most dreadful hacks behind delightful UIs and [Sébastien Duthil](https://github.com/sduthil), backend developer.
+Our team was composed of [Sylvain Boily](https://github.com/sboily), tinkerer of Doom and founder of Wazo, [Jean-François Gauthier](https://github.com/bogue), able to hide the most dreadful hacks behind delightful UIs and [Sébastien Duthil](https://github.com/sduthil), Wazo's puppet master.

 We used the commercial Wazo application to create the Coffee Machine The app usually looks like this: